New England Journal of Medicine October 03, 2013

 Endpoint

-Composite of CV death, MI, or ischemic stroke
+Composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal ischemic stroke (3-point MACE)

-Key result: Saxagliptin did not increase or decrease the rate of ischemic events, but was associated with an increased rate of hospitalization for heart failure.
+Key result: Saxagliptin did not increase or decrease the rate of ischemic events, though the rate of hospitalization for heart failure was significantly increased.

 2015